MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### IBM Connections
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from IBM Connections and intelligently searching it with Microsoft Graph.
-It robustly indexes public and personal files, blogs, wikis, forums, communities, bookmarks, profiles, and status updates from one-premisess Connections instances in near real time.
+It robustly indexes public and personal files, blogs, wikis, forums, communities, bookmarks, profiles, and status updates from on-premises Connections instances in near real time.
 The connector fully supports IBM Connection’s built-in user and group management, as well as Connections installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-ibm-connections-connector)